Sushmitha035/multimodal-fewshot-frozen-learnin-models/README.md

 # multimodal-fewshot-frozen-learnin-models
-Multimodal few-shot learning using frozen LLMs + adapters for efficient cross-modal generalization.
+This project explores how to perform few-shot learning across multiple data modalities (e.g., text + images) using frozen large language models.
+Inspired by models like CLIP and Flamingo.